 The following figure shows the PMC functional blocks primary responsibilities and their memory source at each phase in the non-secure boot flow.
 The figure provides one example in which the major partition components (except for Linux) are loaded by the platform loader and manager.
 Linux is loaded by U-Boot.

 There are many different application partition requirements, and the Versal device provides the flexibility to address them.
-For example, some application protocols might require the RPU partition to be loaded first, or the software to be loaded from U-Boot, while other applications might not require the RPU or AI Engine partitions at all.
-Each phase in the example non-secure boot flow figure is described below.
+For example, some application protocols might require the RPU partition to be loaded first, or the software to be loaded from U-Boot, while other applications might not require the RPU or other partitions at all.
+Each phase in the example non-secure boot flow figure is described in this section.

 Phase 1 (Pre-boot)

 In phase 1, the non-secure and secure boot flows execute the same sequence of steps.
 The PMC hardware must detect that the power is valid (VCCAUX_PMC, VCC_PMC, and VCCO_503) and that the external POR_B pin is released to initiate a boot sequence.
-Dependent on the boot mode selected and application other power supplies will be required.
+Depending on the boot mode selected and application, other power supplies will be required.

 After power is applied to the device, the dedicated PMC hardware state machines perform a series of mandatory tasks to prepare the system for the PMC RCU release.
 The tasks include capturing the value of the boot mode pins into a PMC register for the RCU to read.
 The test interfaces (e.g., JTAG) initialize to a known secure state.
 This is followed by scan clear, where the registers in the PMC are zeroized and readback to confirm scan clear was successful.
 Next, the dedicated hardware hashes the PMC immutable BootROM using the SHA-3/384 engine and compares the calculated cryptographic hash against a golden copy stored in the device.
 If the hashes match, the integrity of the RCU ROM is validated and the PMC is released from reset If the hash comparison fails an error is flagged.
 The default action is to log and continue until the PLM can determine what action to take.

 Phase 2 (Boot Setup)